jmcgover/perfect-paul/README.md

                         option cancels any others on the command line.

+Audio Options:

+    -a                = List devices and their device number.
+This option cancels any others on the command line.

+    -a <device-num>   = Use the specified device number for wave output
+                        Note: It performs no error checking on arg input or device number.
+Choose wisely.

 Output Options:

     -w outFile        = Convert text into specified wave file instead of